PoojaChinu/meet/README.md

 **When** : The user clicks on the chart visualisation icon

-**Then** : The user should be able to see the graphical representation of attendance trends, ticket prices, or event popularity over time which will help them in making a choice.
+**Then** : The graphical representation of attendance trends, ticket prices, or event popularity over time are displayed which will help them in making a choice.